anaef/lua-linear/doc/Core.md

-# Structural Functions
+# Core Functions

-This section describes the structural functions of Lua Linear.
+This section describes the core functions of Lua Linear.

 ## `linear.vector (length)`